Rosehip Jelly Recipe and Uses

 Among Rosehips benefits, it has been known to be very good for your health throughout history, and in fact this jam was made in the 1700’s.
 Rosehips are taken by many today as a natural way to get vitamin C, vitamin E and vitamin K, and help to prevent and treat various infections, especially colds and flu

-To read more on use of Rosehip benefits from a medical perspective, click here.
+To read more on the benefits of rosehip from a medical perspective, click here.

 Rosehip